-With Gecata, you can record not only your gameplay and system sounds but also your webcam and sound from your mic.
-To turn these features on, click the Microphone and Webcam icons to highlight them in green.
-If you have multiple microphones or webcams, select the ones you need from the lists below the icons.
-Then, select Game mode in the drop-down menu above the icons.
+With Gecata, you can record not just your gameplay and system sounds but also your webcam and sound from your mic.
+To use these features, click the Microphone and Webcam icons, and make sure the devices are active.
+If you have multiple microphones or webcams, select the ones you want to use from the lists above the icons.
+Make sure that Game mode is selected in the main window.
 In this mode, recording will start as soon as you launch the game and will end automatically when you quit it.
 Now we’re ready to start!

 Record Your Gameplay

-To make sure you don't miss any future highlights, we recommend you record entire game sessions.
-To do so, click the REC button before you launch the game, then open the Battle.net launcher and start Overwatch.
+To make sure you don't miss any highlights, we recommend you record entire game sessions.
+To do this, click Start Recording before you launch the game, then open the Battle.net launcher and start Overwatch.
 When you exit the game, the recording will stop automatically, provided you were using Game mode.
-Alternatively, you can click the green Stop button in the Gecata window to stop the recording at any time.
+Alternatively, you can click the Stop button in the Gecata window to stop recording at any time.